SrujanSwamy/Bi-Histogram_equalization/README.md

 - Use `build_he_core.ps1` as the default build entrypoint for consistency.
 - For day-to-day `core.cpp` edits, rebuild only.
 - Keep dataset media under `dataset/images` and `dataset/videos` and run commands exactly as shown above.
+- For dashboard video mode, verify `outputs/` is writable so final playback files can be generated and served.